COVID Health & Safety Plan

 • Upon arriving home

-Use respiratory hygiene at all times on site.
+Use cold, cough/sneeze etiquette at all times on site.
 Once a tissue is used, throw it away in a waste container and then wash hands with soap and water or use hand sanitizer.
 Do not touch the face.
-Reinforce respiratory hygiene or cough/sneeze etiquette, including use of tissues and elbows by using signage, training, and lessons.
+Reinforce cough/sneeze etiquette, including use of tissues and elbows by using signage, training, and lessons.

 Supporting Mental Well-Being